 Together they seek batches that have a tender, juicy sweetness and a long, gentle finish.
 The cheese we import has none of the fierce mouthburn present in so many other Manchegos.
 In its place are flavors of lush pineapple and warm, toasty brioche.

-Finca Sierra de la Solana is a century and a quarter year old ranch.
+Finca Sierra de la Solana is a century and a quarter year old ranch in the heart of La Mancha, a couple hours southeast of Madrid.
 Manchega sheep have been part of its landscape for much of its existence, as they are through Mancha.
+They're adapted to their high plains life, scorching in summer, chilly in winter, arid, rugged and open.